-The G.V.C. consists of the Head of Department of Sciences and Engineering, the Programme Head of the B.Sc. in Physics, the Programme Head of the B.Sc. in Mathematics, specialization in Data Science for Artificial Intelligence, as well as of all the instructors intervening in the Foundation Year in Sciences.
+The G.V.C. consists of the Head of Department of Sciences and Engineering, the Programme Head of the B.Sc. in Physics, the Programme Head of the B.Sc. in Mathematics, specialization in Data Science for Artificial Intelligence, the Programme Head of the Foundation Year in Sciences as well as of all the instructors intervening in the Foundation Year in Sciences.
 The G.V.C.'s decision is final and unappealable.